Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 The trouble starts when formats are swapped without a clear reason.
 Agents use postcards to tell long stories, letters for cold mass farming, or brochures without any list strategy at all.
 A stronger plan pairs each format with a simple message and cadence like the ideas in Monthly Direct Mail Ideas for Real Estate Agents.

-- Using postcards to explain complex pricing or step by step processes that buyers will never read at mailbox speed.
+- Using postcards to explain complex pricing or step-by-step processes that buyers and sellers will not read at mailbox speed.

 - Sending long letters to an entire cold neighborhood, which inflates spend while response stays flat.

-You do not need a massive mail budget to run a smart ninety day direct mail plan.
-You need one clear goal for each list, a format that supports that goal, and a schedule that keeps you in front of people without burning cash on pieces they cannot absorb.
+You do not need a massive mail budget to run a smart ninety-day direct mail plan.
+You need one clear goal for each list, a format that supports that goal, and a schedule that keeps you visible without paying for depth the reader is not ready to absorb.

-This system starts with a quick comparison of the three formats, then moves into a numbered checklist you can drop straight into your calendar.
-Layer in digital support so every visit, scan, and call gets reinforced by Retargeting & Contextual Ads, follow up email, and your social channels.
+This system starts with a quick comparison of the three formats, then moves into a calendar-ready checklist.
+It also works better when direct mail is supported by the rest of your marketing stack, including Retargeting & Contextual Ads, follow-up email, your website, and your social channels.

 | Format | Primary goal | Recommended cadence | Budget suitability | Best digital integration |